tintnaingwinn/kuu-pyaung/README.md

-# Convert files and database from zawgyi to unicode for Laravel apps
+# Convert resource files and database from zawgyi to unicode for Laravel apps

 ## Requirements